 Despite its importance to the conversion funnel, the user experience of certain portions of the CRE website was challenging, and did more to dissuade clients than it did to convert them.
 That’s bad news considering 42% of users will leave a website if functionality is slow or clunky.

-Fortunately, CRE launched a website revamp project to modernize their site and make it easier for users to search and find CRE counselor profiles.
+Fortunately, CRE launched a website revamp project to modernize their site and make it easier for users to search and find CRE counselor profiles via a “Find a CRE” section of the website.
 Their plan to outsource the project to a development firm was a great strategy, as it made sense to bring in experts.

 Unfortunately, the development firm they initially chose returned the project after failing to make significant strides.
 Undeterred, CRE hired another development firm to complete the website revamp, but they ran into similar issues.